The best 4K webcam in 2023

 (Image credit: Future)

 Regardless of what you’re looking for, one of our top picks is sure to meet your video, streaming, or conferencing needs.
-Be aware, though, you are going to be limited by the service you're using.
-Many video conferencing services don't actually support 4K yet, including Zoom.
+Be aware, though, you'll be limited by the service you're using.
+Many video call services don't support 4K yet, including Zoom.
 However, that's only really a matter of time, as services like Lifesize already support 4K.

 Why you can trust Digital Camera World Our expert reviewers spend hours testing and comparing products and services so you can choose the best for you.
 Find out how we test.